Data terms

 An estimate of how far price may move when a specific order size consumes visible book liquidity.

-Impact helps translate liquidity from a generic label into an order-size problem.
+Use impact to translate liquidity from a generic label into an order-size problem.

 Watch out